 Easy to make Gluten-Free Red Velvet Cupcakes that are tender, velvety, and have a dairy-free option.
+If you’re more of a cake person, you can use this gluten-free red velvet cupcake recipe to make a gluten-free red velvet cake!

 This year my youngest daughter (turned 12) requested Gluten-Free Red Velvet Cupcakes for her birthday.
 Her first request was that they were topped with a Nutella Buttercream, not the traditional cream cheese frosting that I normally top them with.
 Growing up, Red Velvet Cupcakes were ALWAYS topped with cream cheese frosting.
 It took a bit of convincing, but finally she agreed that we could use cream cheese frosting.